LonelyFriday/Autoencoder-With-MNIST/README.md

 # Autoencoder-With-MNIST
-In this project, I will show how to use Autoencoder with CNN technique in MNIST dataset.
+In this project, I will show how to use Autoencoder with CNN technique in MNIST dataset via Python.

 ## Brief of Autoencoder
 This technique can be used in Fraud detection in bank business.